felippeduran/asteroids/README.md

 The UI and Gameplay layers are the only ones that interact with it directly through `AssetLibrary` classes (i.e.: `GameplayAssetLibrary` and `GameplayUIAssetLibrary`).

+#### Local Packages

+The project has an example `com.company.utilities` package that was created to illustrate how its setup works.
+Being just an example, it actually constains unrelated functionalities that could in practice be their own packages.

 ## Appendix

 ### Gameplay requirements

-The following requirements were identified by looking at the [Asteroids' Wikipedia page](https://en.wikipedia.org/wiki/Asteroids_(video_game)) and playing existing browser versions of the game.
+The following requirements were identified by looking at the [Asteroids' Wikipedia page](https://en.wikipedia.org/wiki/Asteroids_(video_game)) and playing existing browser versions of the game. ~~Striked-through~~ items weren't implemented in this project to reduce scope.

 * Waves:
     * Spawn instantly 4 asteroids, and increases by 1 each wave